Olena1788/first-project/README.md

 - __The landing page__

 The club's name is at the top of the page to draw the user's attention.
 Section containing brief information about the club with its contact details, address and meeting times is below the club's name.
-The same section contains a clickable link which opens in a new tab if the user want to find out more about the club.
+The same section contains a clickable link which opens in a new tab if the user wants to find out more about the club.

 ![Landing Page](documentation/testing/landing-page.png)